sheenest/Data-Analysis-of-Racial-and-Demographic-Trends-of-High-School-Education-in-California-United-States/README.md

 4. Repeat steps 2 and 3 for the other 4 counties.

 **Answer:**
-The charts of Dropout Rates of each Individual Race from 2017-2022 are as follows:
+The charts of Dropout Rates by Race for each of the Top 5 Counties from 2017-2022 are as follows:
 ![Dropout Rates across different Races in San Francisco County from 2017-2022](/images/Dropout_Rates_across_different_Races_in_San_Francisco_County_from_2017-2022.png)
 ![Dropout Rates across different Races in Nevada County from 2017-2022](/images/Dropout_Rates_across_different_Races_in_Nevada_County_from_2017-2022.png)
 ![Dropout Rates across different Races in Inyo County from 2017-2022](/images/Dropout_Rates_across_different_Races_in_Inyo_County_from_2017-2022.png)